sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 personality
 context
+creative identity
 credibility
 human connection

+The approved copy from Section 4.6 must be used.
-It should not become a biography dump.
+The section should not become a résumé or biography dump.
-The visitor should feel that there is a real person behind the portfolio.
-Final personal information comes from Sanjan.
-Agents must not invent personal facts.

 10. CONTACT EXPERIENCE
-The contact section is the conversion point.
+The Contact section is the conversion point.
-The primary intent is:
-make it easy for a potential client to contact Sanjan about editing work.
-The final contact experience may include:

-WhatsApp
-Instagram
-other final contact methods supplied by Sanjan
+Approved copy:
+Got something in mind?
+Let’s talk about it.
+The available destinations are:

+Instagram: sanjanedits
+WhatsApp: @sanjan.69

+The website should make contacting Sanjan straightforward.
-The final production links are supplied by Sanjan.
+The final production URLs are supplied by Sanjan.
-Agents must not invent or guess URLs.
+Agents must not fabricate URLs.
-The public phone number should not be exposed in the repository when a safe short-link solution is available.

 11. PROJECTS PAGE EXPERIENCE
+The Projects page provides additional work.
+Approved copy:
+More of My Work

+Have a look through some of my other edits.

+CTA:
+See More on Instagram
-The Projects page is the comprehensive portfolio archive.
+The page does not claim to be the complete portfolio.
-Structure:
-Navigation
-↓
-Archive Hero
-↓
-Category Filters
-↓
-Project Grid
-↓
-Video Playback
-↓
-Footer
-The archive is intended to contain approximately 45 real edits.
-The archive must remain easy to browse.
-The page should not feel like a wall of identical thumbnails.
-Projects should have a consistent information hierarchy.
-Final projects and categories are supplied by Sanjan.
+The broader collection of work is available through Instagram.
+The page may contain selected additional projects for which Sanjan provides the necessary media.

 12. PORTFOLIO CONTENT RULE
 The portfolio must use real work.